RainbowMiner/RainbowMiner/README.md

 RainbowMiner comes with easy setup configuration.
 Download a setup.json at http://localhost:4000/setup.json from your current rig, copy it into the new rig's RainbowMiner folder *before first start* (you may easily reset RainbowMiner by simply deleting the complete `".\Config"` folder).
 Now answer two inputs and off you go.
 More info can be [found here](https://github.com/RainbowMiner/RainbowMiner#copy-current-configuration-to-new-rigs).

-### How can I dual mine ETC with ZIL?

-Most info can be found on the FAQ page at [https://ezil.me](https://ezil.me/?p=dcf9).
-But there is more.

-- first of all, get a ZIL wallet address.
-- set your wallet address(es) in pools.config.txt section "Ezil"
-- add "Ezil" to the "PoolName" list in config.txt
-- if you want to mine ETC/ETH + ZIL on [https://ezil.me](https://ezil.me/?p=dcf9) only, you are done.
-You will mine ETH/ETC most of the time and the pool will switch to ZIL mining every 1,5h for a short period of time.
-ZIL uses the same Ethash algorithm.
-- here is the extra: it is possible to mine ZIL only on ezil.me pool and with other algorithms on other pools with miner Nanominer (currently Autolycos2, Etchash, Ethash, KawPow and Octopus):
-  - set the ZIL wallet in pools.config.txt, only.
-No ETH nor ETC.
-  - set `"EnableNanominerDual": "1",` in pools.config.txt
-  - done.
-Now Nanominer will switch to Ezil.me just in time to catch the next ZIL mining rounds and switch back, afterwards.
-  - it will use the dummy ETH address 0xffffffffffffffffffffffffffffffffffffffff to auth on Ezil.me

-### How can I dual/triple mine ZIL with Bzminer?

-- first of all, get a ZIL wallet address.
-- set your wallet address(es) in pools.config.txt section "Flexpool"
-- set `"EnableBzminerDual": "1",` in pools.config.txt section "Flexpool"
-- add "Flexpool" to the "PoolName" list in config.txt
-- Done!
-Bzminer will now switch to ZIL mining every 1,5h for a short period of time.

 ### How does the profit switcher work and how can I change it's behavior?